opveclib/opveclib/documentation/programming.rst

 ~~~~~~~~~~~~~~~

 OVL currently uses the python interpreter to parse operators into its own intermediate representation, an approach
 which comes with some limitations.
-These limitations result is a programming API that has two common pitfalls that
+These limitations result in a programming API that has two common pitfalls that
 raise a syntax error when encountered.
 These pitfalls are highlighted here to prevent confusion, but examples of
 proper use cases are detailed in the examples section below.
 These limitations may eventually disappear (i.e. not
 throw a syntax error and work as expected) as improvements are made to library internals.